Investigation of Mixed-Mode Input Impedance of Multi-Layer Differential Vias for Impedance Matching with Traces

 In multilayer printed circuit boards (PCBs), vias are commonly used to connect traces on different signal layers.
 This paper derives the mixed-mode input impedance of differential vias in typical multilayer structures, and proposes to use the input impedance concept to achieve impedance matching at the via and trace connections.
 Effects of several geometrical parameters on the input impedance of differential vias have also been studied in this paper.
 This method can be used to optimize via structures in PCB design processes for smooth via-trace transitions.

-H. Wang et al., "Investigation of Mixed-Mode Input Impedance of Multi-Layer Differential Vias for Impedance Matching with Traces," IEEE International Symposium on Electromagnetic Compatibility, pp. 203-207, Institute of Electrical and Electronics Engineers (IEEE), Aug 2009.
+H. Wang et al., "Investigation of Mixed-Mode Input Impedance of Multi-Layer Differential Vias for Impedance Matching with Traces," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2009, Austin, TX), pp. 203 - 207, Institute of Electrical and Electronics Engineers (IEEE), Aug 2009.

 IEEE International Symposium on Electromagnetic Compatibility (2009: Aug.
 17-21, Austin, TX)

 Electrical and Computer Engineering

 Electromagnetic Compatibility (EMC) Laboratory

 Keywords and Phrases